Client: Quaker Oats

 $40,000 in Dollar General gift cards were awarded as prizes.

 Compared with similar programs, the numbers for Cap'n Crunch Quest are incredible.
 Not only were we able to engage users to continue to interact with the brand, there was a sizable increase in sales versus YAG.

 An age-gate was used in order to ensure only people age 18 and up played the game.

-The map shows the user's progress.
-The map served as a reminder of how much time was left to participate in the promotion and encouraged users to play daily.
+The map showed the user's progress, served as a reminder of how much time was left to participate in the promotion, and encouraged them to play daily.

 From the map, the user could decide whether to play now (from anywhere for a chance to instantly win a $10 Dollar General gift card) or check-in via geo-location (at their local Dollar General for an entry into the sweepstakes to win a $100 Dollar General gift card).

 Users found out instantly whether they won a $10 gift card.
 A coupon was offered to users with every interaction.